The Xometry app works best with JavaScript enabled!

 The disadvantages of using plastic in 3D printing are listed below:

-2. Many plastics release harmful fumes when 3D printing.
+2. Some plastics release harmful fumes during printing.

 Why Is Polymer Better Than Plastic?

-Polymer is better than plastic because many examples are more flexible, sustainable, and biocompatible.
-For instance, polymers derived from natural sources like lignin, cellulose, silk, and cotton, are often used in clothing, textiles, coatings, and adhesives due to their flexibility.
+Polymers can be considered better than conventional plastics in some contexts because many natural examples are more flexible, sustainable, and biocompatible.
+For instance, polymers derived from natural sources like lignin, cellulose, silk, and cotton are often used in clothing, textiles, coatings, and adhesives due to their flexibility.
 Because these materials are naturally occurring, they break down more quickly in nature than synthetic plastics.
 Additionally, some polymers, like polyurethane and polyethylene glycol, are used in drug delivery systems and medical implants due to their biocompatibility.
 Plastics are not without their benefits, however.
 Ultimately, the determination of which is better, polymer vs. plastic, comes down to the application and volume of parts needed.

 Are Polymers Stronger Than Plastic?